 PRIVATE ONLY | 3D/2N

-This three-day, two-night private tour is aimed at couples travelling to celebrate a special event – an anniversary, honeymoon or just the chance to explore a beautiful place together.
+This three-day, two-night private tour of Kangaroo Island is aimed at couples travelling to celebrate a special event - an anniversary, honeymoon or just the chance to explore a beautiful place together.

 The three days incorporate the iconic landscape and wildlife encounters the Island is famous for and include daily elegant al fresco lunches with a choice of local wines, beer and soft drinks and some great local ingredients to taste.
 As this is a private package, there are alternate activities which can be substituted, and we recommend setting up the priority activities in advance to ensure availability.

 Start your adventure at Lathami Conservation Park where we take a walk through the bush with your guide – learning what makes that noise, whose tracks are those, and who left THAT little pile there?
 Look for wallabies almost extinct on the mainland, a kangaroo found only on Kangaroo Island and learn about some strange Australian birds, plants and animals.
 Stokes Bay is our next location where you access a beautiful hidden beach where, weather-dependant, you can take a swim.